Chapter 2: Population and Health

 Source: “Household Income in VA by County” | HDPulse: An Ecosystem of Minority Health and Health Disparities Resources.
 National Institute on Minority Health and Health Disparities.
 Created 8/20/2024.
 Available from https://hdpulse.nimhd.nih.gov

-Another way of getting an understanding of the level of a country’s or region’s health is measuring the infant mortality rate.
-According to the CIA website it compares the number of deaths of infants under one year old in a given year per 1,000 live births in the same year.
-Comparing the health of the United States to that of other countries is an indicator of how healthy our country is and it shows the potential the USA has to improve measures of health and create healthier communities.
-The list below compares some OECD countries (members of which are listed here) uing three health measures: infant mortality, life expectancy at birth and total health spending.
+An alternative approach to assessing the health status of a country or region is through the measurement of the infant mortality rate.
+As defined by the CIA World Factbook, this metric quantifies the number of deaths of infants under one year old per 1,000 live births within a given year.
+Comparing the infant mortality rates of the United States with those of other nations serves as a critical indicator of our nation’s overall health, highlighting areas for improvement and the potential to foster healthier communities.
+The list below compares some OECD countries (members of which are listed here) using three health measures: infant mortality, life expectancy at birth and total health spending.
 Check America’s Health Rankings 2021 Annual Report – International Comparison for a graphic display.
 The U.S. had a higher infant mortality rate and lower life expectancy than most other OECD member countries.

 Even top U.S. states ranked poorly among member countries for the infant mortality and life expectancy measures, despite the U.S. having the highest total health spending of all OECD countries.
 At 5.7 deaths per 1,000 live births, the U.S. ranked No. 33 out of the 38 OECD countries in 2019.
 Iceland (No. 1) had the lowest rate in 2019 with 1.1 deaths per 1,000 live births.
 Mexico (No. 37) and Columbia (No. 38) had the highest infant mortality rates of OECD countries at 13.1 and 17.3 deaths per 1,000 live births, respectively.